talalhassann/talalhassann/README.md

 - Neo4j Graph Data Science Certified

 ## Things I Love
-- I'm a reader be it a book or a mind
+- I'm a reader be it a book or a mind.
-- I love moon sight in a cozy, dark winter nights
+- I love moon sight in a cozy, dark winter nights.
 - I'm more of an outdoor sports fan with  a few distinction under my name:
   - Won Garrison U-16 Men's singles badminton championship.
   - PCB U-16 district color player.